-In order to ensure officer safety and help ensure an appropriate outcome, the primary officers and cover officers must effectively communicate with one another.
-Appropriate communication involves:

-- advising the primary officer of any critical occurrences or safety issues (e.g., movement within the target vehicle, someone approaching outside the primary officer's field of vision, possible crossfire situations, etc.), - avoid inappropriate interruptions, and - avoid giving directions which conflict with those given by the primary officer (only one person, usually the primary officer, gives the commands), unless a specific situation calls for another officer to issue a command), - advising when contact officers are moving or changing positions in order to gain a tactical advantage or clear the target vehicle of occupants.
+Communication In order to ensure officer safety and help ensure an appropriate outcome, the between primary officers and cover officers must effectively communicate with one officers another.
+Appropriate communication involves: advising the primary officer of any critical occurrences or safety issues (e.g., movement within the target vehicle, someone approaching outside the primary officer's field of vision, possible crossfire situations, etc.), avoid inappropriate interruptions, and avoid giving directions which conflict with those given by the primary officer (only one person, usually the primary officer, gives the commands), unless a specific situation calls for another officer to issue a command), advising when contact officers are moving or changing positions in order to gain a tactical advantage or clear the target vehicle of occupants.

-No arrest is so important that the patrol officers involved should expose themselves to needless danger.
-In order to meet the safety challenges inherent to the situation, patrol officers must employ tactically sound procedures when effecting any high-risk vehicle pullover.

-Communication

-It is vital that the primary officer initiating any high-risk vehicle pullover maintain communication with dispatch and any assisting or backup officers involved in the situation.

-Such communication should include the:

-- primary officer's location and direction of travel, - safest approach to the scene - possible traffic diversions or road closures, - license number and a description of the target vehicle, - number and description of the target vehicle's occupant(s), - existence of any known or suspected weapons within the vehicle, and - any additional information regarding the offense(s) or the suspect(s), - request additional resources (helicopter, K-9, less than lethal, etc.)

-NOTE: Depending on the circumstances, the officer may wait for additional resources to arrive prior to initiating the vehicle pullover.

-NOTE: It may be advisable for the officer initiating the pullover to write down the license number and a short vehicle description of the target vehicle.
-Such information may be helpful if an officer assault occurs during the pullover.
+Introduction themselves to the situat so important that the patrol officers involved should expose to needless danger.
+In order to meet the safety challenges inherent ion, patrol officers must employ tactically sound procedures when y high-risk vehicle pullover.
+Communication n It is vital that the primary officer initiating any high-risk vehicle pullover maintain communication with dispatch and any assisting or backup office involved in the situation.
+Such communication should include the: safest ap possible license possible number existence any additional set of the set of the officer's location and direction of travel, oproach to the scene traffic diversions or road closures, number and a description of the target vehicle, and description of the target vehicle's occupant(s), e of any known or suspected weapons within the vehicle, and itional information regarding the offense(s) or the suspect(s), additional resources (helicopter, K-9, less than lethal, etc.) NOTE: Depending on the circumstances, the officer may wait for additional resources to arrive prior to initiating the vehicle pullover.
+NOTE: It may be advisable for the peace officer initiating the pullover to write down the license number and a short vehicle description of the target vehicle.
+Such information may be helpful if a peace officer assault occurs during the pullover.

-Tactical procedures

-The following table identifies a number of general guidelines for conducting a safe and effective high-risk vehicle pullover.
+Tactical The following table identifies a number of general guidelines for conducting a procedures safe and effective high-risk vehicle pullover.

 Action General Guidelines Develop a plan of action.
-Develop a plan of action with: that officer's partner, involved assisting cover units, and dispatch.
+Develop a plan of action with: that peace officer's partner, involved assisting cover units, and dispatch.
 The plan should clearly identify the tactics that will be employed when initiating the pullover as well as throughout the pullover.
 Initiate the pullover.
 Prepare for the pullover by: rolling down patrol vehicle windows, and unlocking the vehicle's doors.
 Properly position the patrol vehicle an appropriate distance from the target vehicle.
 (Two to three car lengths or 20 to 30 feet) Employ appropriate lighting equipment such as: emergency lights, headlights, spotlights, takedown lights, Deploy firearms (i.e., handgun, shotgun, or patrol rifle) at the ready.
 Utilize available cover and concealment.

-"At the ready" refers to how a patrol officer's weapon should be deployed according to academy training and the specific type of weapon involved (e.g., firearm drawn, pointed at the suspect(s), safety off, or other considerations).
+NOTE: "At the ready" refers to how a patrol officer's weapon should be deployed according to academy training and the specific type of weapon involved (e.g., firearm drawn, pointed at the suspect(s), safety off, or other considerations).